 Easy Black Bean Vegetarian Tostadas

 Okay, y’all, when I say easy, I mean it because it’s a word that rarely parts my lips.
-If I could have any recipe meal prepped and stashed in my fridge, this would be one on my short list.
+If I could have any recipe meal prepped and stashed in my fridge, this would be one on my short list, along with these Crunchy Old School Bean and Cheese Tacos.

 Almost all the components of this vegetarian tostadas recipe can be made ahead, but even better, these black bean tostadas satisfy omnivores, vegetarians, vegans and those eating gluten free alike!
 I love it when a recipe can do that.